googleapis/java-pubsub-group-kafka-connector/README.md

 ### Pub/Sub connector configs

-In addition to the configs supplied by the Kafka Connect API, the Pub/Sub connector supports the following configurations:
+In addition to the Kafka Connect [configurations](https://kafka.apache.org/documentation.html#connect_configuring) supplied by the Kafka Connect API, the Pub/Sub connector supports the following
+configurations:

 #### Source Connector